2007 Football Northern Territory season

-The 2007 Football Northern Territory season in Northern Territory.
+The 2007 Football Northern Territory season in Northern Territory in Australia lasted from 22 April to 16 September.
 The men's competitions consisted of two major divisions across the State.

 League table

 2007 North Zone Premier League

 The season began on 22 April, concluding with the Grand Final on 23 September.

 Finals series

 2007 South Zone A Grade

 The season began on 22 April, concluding with the Grand Final on 16 September.